What Happens When Corporations Hate Their Own Customers

 The current commentary explosion on social media of Chicago airport security guards forcibly pulling a man off a United Airlines plane is deeply disturbing because everyone who has flown can relate to some degree of passenger mistreatment.

-Of course, we have not been pulled from our seats in a closed container by three men, but the callous, sterile, “we are only doing our jobs” attitude of the people who have most contact with passengers—stewards and stewardesses—has become a caricature of a disassociated corporations who have almost complete distain for their own customers.
+Of course, three men have not pulled us from our seats in a closed container.
+Still, the callous, sterile, “we are only doing our jobs” attitude of the people who have the most contact with passengers—stewards and stewardesses—has become a caricature of disassociated corporations with almost complete disdain for their customers.

 It’s simple: Decades of de-regulated capitalism created airline overbookings, bank and investment company frauds, and Trump’s continued deregulation push will make consumer abuses worse.

-This is prevalent in the airlines industry, as the current online video shows, and in how airlines can routinely overbook sets, charge for every possible amenity, and squeeze ever inch out of seats and legroom in the effort to pack ever more people on to a single plane.
+This is prevalent in the airline industry, as the current online video shows, and how airlines can routinely overbook sets, charge for every possible amenity, and squeeze every inch out of seats and legroom to pack more people onto a single plane.
 Worse, we have all heard about people who have been delayed from takeoffs and then forced to spend hours in a plane as it sits idle on the runway, with no effort to allow people to disembark after waiting for hours in a cramped, stuffy container.

-While the airlines may be in the headlines today, the other large industry which hates its own customers is the financial services industry.
+While the airlines may be in the headlines today, the other large industry that hates its customers is financial services.

-This industry’s distain for its own customers is worse than the airline industry since saving for retirement, college or just plain life, is regarded as secondary to the ability of investment firms, banks and insurance companies to do everything in their power to separate unsuspecting and uninformed customer-investors from their money by charging excessive fees, commissions or by selling inappropriate expensive products.
+This industry’s distain for its own customers is worse than the airline industry’s since saving for retirement, college, or just plain life is regarded as secondary to the ability of investment firms, banks, and insurance companies to do everything in their power to separate unsuspecting and uninformed customer-investors from their money by charging excessive fees, commissions, or inappropriate expensive products.

 Abuses by the Financial Services Industry

-While the financial services, airlines and communications industries, have been beneficiaries of regulatory capture (an academic term which explains how regulators become servants of the industry they are supposed to be regulating), the financial services industry has perfected this practice.
-In addition to manipulating regulators, the industry regularly takes millions of dollars annually from their own customers in their form of fees and profits and then perversely uses that same customer money to hire lobbying firms that push to enact regulations, laws and rules at the state and federal levels to work precisely against the best interests of their own customer-investors.
+While the financial services, airlines, and communications industries have been beneficiaries of regulatory capture (an academic term that explains how regulators become servants of the industry they are supposed to be regulating), the financial services industry has perfected this practice.
+In addition to manipulating regulators, the industry regularly takes millions of dollars annually from their customers through fees and profits.
+It then perversely uses that same customer money to hire lobbying firms that push to enact regulations, laws, and rules at the state and federal levels to work precisely against the best interests of their customer investors.

-That’s why we see that the financials services lobby is the largest in Washington and worse, it is almost entirely funded by customer money.
-In the perverted logic of corporate America, this means customer money is being used to push laws and regulations that are anti-customer.
+That’s why we see that the financial services lobby is the largest in Washington.
+Worse, it is almost entirely funded by customer money.
+In the perverted logic of corporate America, this means customer money is being used to push anti-customer laws and regulations.

 Today, the financial services lobby is the largest in Washington, spending $1.4 billion in the 2016 election cycle.
 Open Secrets said “the financial sector is far and away the largest source of campaign contributions to federal candidates and parties, with insurance companies, securities and investment firms, real estate interests and commercial banks providing the bulk of that money.”

-What that money buys is continued deregulation, lax enforcement of existing rules, control over regulatory agencies and access to any pending legislation that threatens the iron fist of the financial services business to always have the upper hand against its own customers.
+What that money buys is continued deregulation, lax enforcement of existing rules, control over regulatory agencies, and access to any pending legislation that threatens the iron fist of the financial services business always to have the upper hand against its customers.

-So if United is wondering about the causes for what the media is calling their current PR nightmare, their management should know it is not about a single event caught on cellphones.
-It is being fueled by the pent-up disgust with how airlines treat their own customers in a monopoly capitalist situation where we don’t have that many choices and where elected leaders have failed to build more and more modern airports to accommodate more passengers.
+So, if United is wondering about the causes of what the media calls its current PR nightmare, its management should know it is not about a single event caught on cellphones.
+It is fueled by the pent-up disgust with how airlines treat their customers in a monopoly capitalist situation where we don’t have that many choices and where elected leaders have failed to build more modern airports to accommodate more passengers.

 It’s Even Worse in the Financial Services Industry